Echo, Louisiana: History

-In 1907 a mob lynched Henry Johnson, a middle-aged negro man was taken from jail by a mob of 150 white men, who shot him around 50 times.
+In 1907 a mob lynched Henry Johnson, a middle-aged Black man was taken from jail by a mob of 150 white men, who shot him around 50 times.

 Demographics

+Echo first appeared as a census designated place in the 2020 U.S. Census.

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.